 - Add coconut rum or coconut extract for a delicious coconutty taste.

-Should you recreate this vegan coconut cream cake, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I would love to see how your coconut cream cake turned out!
+Should you give this vegan coconut cake recipe a try, please leave a comment below, and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I would love to see how it turned out!
 And for more easy vegan cake recipes, definitely check out the following recipes:

 Vegan Coconut Cake